Metabolism associated fatty liver disease (NAFLD/MASLD)

 Stage 0: Fat in the liver

-Stage 1: NASH with mild fibrosis
+Stage 1: MASH with mild fibrosis

-Stage 2: NASH with moderate fibrosis
+Stage 2: MASH with moderate fibrosis

 Inflammation and damage to your liver is increasing but your liver is still able to carry out its functions and you may not have any symptoms.
-There is an increased risk of further liver damage, however with proper management and a healthy lifestyle some of the damage can be repaired and in some cases the underlying NAFLD can still be reversed at this stage.
+There is an increased risk of further liver damage, however with proper management and a healthy lifestyle some of the damage can be repaired and in some cases the underlying MASLD can still be reversed at this stage.

-Stage 3: NASH with advanced fibrosis
+Stage 3: MASH with advanced fibrosis

 At this stage the liver has accumulated a lot of damage and a lot of scarring is present (advanced fibrosis).
 It is urgent to prevent and stop any further liver damage and scarring before it progresses to a permanent state of damage (liver cirrhosis).
 With proper management and a healthy lifestyle, some of the damage can be repaired and the liver may be able to perform all of its functions.
 At this stage your doctor may request to see you more frequently and perform certain tests to check the health of your liver and to screen for liver cancer.